erebelo/aws-docker/mongodb/docker-compose/README.md

    `$ docker volume create mongo1_configdb`

+9. Get the **Environment Variables** provided by the filename **.env** in the /scripts folder and change the values of the following fields: _ADMIN_PWD_, _ROOT_PWD_, and _REGULAR_PWD_

-9. Create and start container:
+10. Create and start container:

     `$ docker-compose --env-file ../scripts/.env up -d`

-10. Set the executable permission for the file **win-setup.sh** (creates replica set, database users, and collections) and run it in the directory where the script and the .env are:
+11. Set the executable permission for the file **win-setup.sh** (creates replica set, database users, and collections) and run it in the directory where the script and the .env are:

     NOTE: Use **win-setup.sh** for Windows and **linux-setup.sh** for Linux SO.